 The Audit Committee's charter requires that the Audit Committee pre-approve all audit and non-audit services provided to the Company by the independent auditors.
-All of the fiscal year 2012 audit services were pre-approved by the Audit Committee of the Company's Board of Directors, and the Company's independent auditors did not provide non-audit services to the Company in fiscal year 2012.
+All of the fiscal year 2015 Audit and Audit-Related fees were pre-approved by the Audit Committee of the Company's Board of Directors.